fave77/Mathball/CONTRIBUTING.md

 - First raise an issue regarding any feature enhancements or bugs found, before making a PR.
 - While raising an issue, please follow the **ISSUE_TEMPLATE.md** guidelines.
+- Always claim an issue and make sure you've been assigned before you start working on it.
 - Write your code adhered to [Airbnb style guide][1] as much as possible.
 - Make sure your editor supports the preferences from the **.editorconfig** file.
 - When adding a new feature, also make sure to include the corresponding unit tests.